dfst/deepforge/docs/walkthrough/CIFAR-10-classifier.rst

 CIFAR-10 Classifier
 -------------------
 This guide provides step-by-step instructions on how to create full pipeline for training and evaluating a simple image classification neural network.
 This example uses the `CIFAR-10 dataset <https://www.cs.toronto.edu/~kriz/cifar.html>`_.
 This guide assumes that the reader has a basic understanding of the DeepForge interface.
 New users are recommended to review the `step-by-step guides <introduction.rst>`_ before attempting the process described in this guide.
-The basic steps of this guide are:

-1. `Pipeline Overview`_
-2. `GetCifarData Operation`_
-3. `TrainCifar Operation`_
-4. `Neural Network Architecture`_
-5. `PredictCifar Operation`_
-6. `EvalCifar Operation`_
-7. `ViewCifar Operation`_
-8. `Execution and Results`_

 Pipeline Overview
 =================